BradleyCodeU/bradleycodeu.github.io/_apcsp/tk/046TkAppWithInputValidation.md

 from tkinter import messagebox #this is required!!!!
 ```
 [Click Here](http://interactivepython.org/runestone/static/CS152f17/GUIandEventDrivenProgramming/02_standard_dialog_boxes.html) to learn how to create a messagebox

+## Project Details

+Using Mu, create a simple Tkinter app that has two (or more) text boxes for inputting numbers, does input validation, creates popup messageboxes, and performs a calculation.

+  - Your Tkinter app will NOT use input() at all.
+You will use Tkinter text entry boxes to collect input.
+  - Your Tkinter app will NOT use print() at all.
+All output messages should appear as messageboxes.
+  - Because everything in Tkinter occurs based on button clicks, you will NOT have any while loops at all.

 Some ideas for your app...